awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

 1. Download and install an SD card formatter such as [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter_4/index.html) or [PiBakery](http://www.pibakery.org/download.html)\.
 Insert the SD card into your computer\.
 Start the program and choose the drive where you have inserted your SD card\.
 You can perform a quick format of the SD card\.

-1. Download the [Raspbian Stretch](https://downloads.raspberrypi.org/raspbian/images/raspbian-2018-06-29/) operating system as a `.zip` file\.
+1. Download the [Raspbian Buster](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-07-12/) operating system as a `zip` file\.

 1. Using an SD card\-writing tool \(such as [Etcher](https://etcher.io/)\), follow the tool's instructions to flash the downloaded `zip` file onto the SD card\.
 Because the operating system image is large, this step might take some time\.
 Eject your SD card from your computer, and insert the microSD card into your Raspberry Pi\.